-- Total Vehicle arrivals (total two-way trips) per dwelling (0700-1900) - Total Vehicle arrivals per dwelling (1600-1900) - Total Vehicle arrivals per dwelling (0700-1000)
+- Total Vehicle total (bi-directional) trips per dwelling (0700-1900) - Total Vehicle arrivals per dwelling (1600-1900) - Total Vehicle departures per dwelling (0700-1000)

-Note that these three sets of required figures are just for the purposes of this example, and there may be many variations in terms of trip rate periods, directions, and TRICS® count types that are required, and the three sets shown here are not indications of what users should calculate for any particular development scenario, they are just here for illustrative purposes in this one example.
+Note that these three sets of required figures are just for the purposes of this example, and there may be many variations in terms of trip rate periods, directions, and TRICS count types that are required, and the three sets shown here are not indications of what users should calculate for any individual development scenario, they are just here for illustrative purposes in this one example.

-Therefore, we can extract the trip rate figures form the results table shown in Figure A- 12 as follows.
+Therefore, we can extract the trip rate figures from the results table shown in Figure A- 12 as follows.
 Note that the expressions shown in green are a correct method of presenting single trip rate figures, whilst it is always important that the whole results table is also presented as evidence in reports.

-Total (two-way) Total Vehicle trips for the period 0700-1900:
+Total (bi-directional) Total Vehicle trips for the period 0700-1900:

-4.994 Total Vehicle two-way trips per dwelling for 0700-1900 (taken from the bold total shown at the top of the Totals column).
+4.735 Total Vehicle two-way trips per dwelling for 0700-1900 (taken from the bold total shown at the top of the Totals column).

-Arrival Total Vehicle trips for the period 1600-1900: We add up the separate arrivals trip rates for the 1600-1700, 1700-1800 and 1800-1900 periods to end up with 0.939 Total Vehicle arrival trips per dwelling for 1600-1900.
+Arrival Total Vehicle trips for the period 1600-1900:

+We add up the separate arrivals trip rates for the 1600-1700, 1700-1800 and 1800-1900 periods to end up with 0.890 Total Vehicle arrival trips per dwelling for 1600-1900.